fwup-home/fwup/README.md

 This utility contains source code with various licenses.
 The bulk of the code is licensed with the Apache 2.0 license which can be found in the `LICENSE` file.

+All 3rd party source code can be found in the `3rdparty` directory.

 The FAT filesystem code (FatFs) comes from http://elm-chan.org/fsw/ff/00index_e.html and has the following license: